 Mono Framework

-Cross-platform .NET applications can be developed by using the MONO platform without any substantial source code modifications.
-It Supports a subset of the .NET Framework app models and the .NET Framework APIs, using the same assembly names and factoring.
+Cross-platform .NET applications can be developed using the MONO platform without any substantial source code modifications.
+It supports a subset of the .NET Framework app models and the .NET Framework APIs, using the same assembly names and factoring.
 Nowadays very commonly the Mono framework is used for developing mobile applications.

-Architecture:
+Mono Framework Architecture:

-• We can write the code in C#.
+- We can write the code in C#.

-• C# code compiles using the inbuilt C# compiler and generates intermediate language.
+- C# code compiles using the inbuilt C# compiler and generates intermediate language.

-• Using the bundledMono runtime environment, Build runs on target devices.
+- Using the bundledMono runtime environment, Build runs on target devices.

-• The mono runtime contains the code execution engine that converts the IL into native code
+- The mono runtime contains the code execution engine that converts the IL into native code.

-• The cross-platform feature of Mono is one of the key solutions.
+- The cross-platform feature of Mono is one of the key solutions.

-• They allow people to easily develop applications without starting completely from scratch.
+- They allow people to easily develop applications without starting completely from scratch.

-• Certain .NET framework features are not implemented in Mono like WPF
+- Certain .NET framework features are not implemented in Mono, like WPF.

 Mono is a useful option for building cross-platform .NET applications, particularly on platforms that are not officially supported by .NET.
 However, it is important to consider the potential compatibility issues when determining if it is the right choice for your specific needs.